-On September 2, 2022, we acquired 100% of the capital stock of Noa Home Inc. ("Noa Home"), a mid-priced e-commerce furniture retailer headquartered in Montreal, Canada.
+On September 2, 2022, we acquired 100% of the capital stock of Noa Home, a mid-priced e-commerce furniture retailer headquartered in Montreal, Canada.
 Noa Home has operations in Canada, Australia, Singapore and the United Kingdom.
 The initial purchase price (denominated in Canadian dollars) of approximately C\$7,700 included cash payments of C\$2,000 paid to the co-founders of Noa Home and approximately C\$5,700 for the repayment of existing debt owed by Noa Home.
-The Noa Home co-founders will also have the opportunity to receive additional cash payments totaling approximately C\$1,330 per year for the following three fiscal years based on established increases in net revenues and achieving certain internal EBITDA goals.
+Per the terms of the agreement at the acquisition date, the Noa Home co-founders also had the opportunity to receive additional cash payments totaling approximately C\$1,330 per year for the three fiscal years following the year of acquisition based on established increases in net revenues and achieving certain internal EBITDA goals.

 Under the acquisition method of accounting, the fair value of the consideration transferred was allocated to the tangible and intangible assets acquired and the liabilities assumed based on their estimated fair values as of the acquisition date with the remaining unallocated amount recorded as goodwill.
+The allocation of the purchase price (translated into U.S. dollars as of the acquisition date) is as follows: